 Graduate Nursing Student Learning Outcomes

-The graduate faculty members have prepared Graduate Nursing Student Learning Outcomes that flow from the Franciscan values and the mission and philosophy of the Department of Nursing and extend the baccalaureate concepts to an advanced level of nursing theory, research and practice.
-MSN graduates:
+The graduate faculty members have prepared student learning outcomes that flow from the Franciscan values, the University mission, and the Department of Nursing philosophy extending the baccalaureate concepts to an advanced level of nursing theory, research and practice.

-- Synthesize knowledge from the humanities, sciences, and nursing into advanced nursing practice.
+- Synthesize knowledge from the humanities, sciences, and nursing into advanced registered nursing practice.

-- Demonstrate leadership and collaboration skills to influence advanced nursing and advance the nursing profession.
+- Demonstrate leadership and collaboration skills to influence advanced registered nursing practice and advocate for the profession.

-- Integrate ethical and Franciscan principles in making decisions in primary care settings.
+- Integrate legal, ethical and Franciscan principles in decision making.

-- Utilize information and technology to communicate, manage knowledge, mitigate error, and support decision making.
+- Demonstrate proficiency in use of technology and information to communicate, manage knowledge, mitigate error, and support decision making.

-- Utilize best available evidence to provide quality care and improve client outcomes in an advanced practice nursing role.
+- Integrate best available evidence to provide quality care.

 The Graduate Nursing curriculum is designed to facilitate the eligibility of the advanced practice nurse to take the certification exam in the chosen clinical field.
 Criteria for eligibility from professional credentialing organizations were used to design graduate nursing courses to assure that appropriate didactic and clinical experiences are provided.